TAtnip/portfolio/Microsoft Fabric Earthquakes/README.md

 ## PowerBI Report
 This was an unfortunate part of the project.
 As I am using a Fabric free trial capacity, there are certain features which I am unable to access.
 Map visualizations are one of them.
-This map was intended to be essentially a global heat map of earthquakes over time with tool tips detailing informations such as severity.
+This map was intended to be essentially a global heat map of earthquakes over time with tool tips detailing information such as severity.

 ![PowerBI Map Report](https://github.com/user-attachments/assets/5b363784-33a9-4cf9-83cd-3dc27d55f21c)